Bike Month 2026 At The Market

-The City of El Paso celebrated Bike Month 2026 on Saturday, May 23 at San Jacinto Plaza with a family-friendly community event focused on bicycle safety, active transportation, and celebrating the growing cycling culture throughout El Paso.
+The City of El Paso celebrated Bike Month 2026 at San Jacinto Plaza with a family-friendly event promoting bicycle safety, active transportation, and community engagement.

 Walk, Bike & Roll To School - Cielo Vista Elementary

-Students, parents, faculty, and community partners came together Wednesday, May 28t for the Walk, Bike & Roll to School event at Cielo Vista Elementary, promoting safe and active transportation through a fun and family-oriented community experience.
+Students, parents, faculty, and community partners joined together for a Walk, Bike & Roll to School event at Cielo Vista Elementary, promoting safe routes to school and active transportation.

-El Paso Receives National Safe Routes To School Mini-grant To Support Pedestrian Safety Improvements
+El Paso Receives National Safe Routes To School Mini-Grant

 District 1 Bike Rodeo

-Families, children, community organizations, and public safety partners came together on Saturday, April 18 for the District 1 Bike Rodeo, hosted by the Office of City Representative Alejandra Chávez.
+Families, children, and community partners gathered for the District 1 Bike Rodeo, hosted by the Office of City Representative Alejandra Chávez.

 View Aoy Event Video